The D. Woods Thomas Memorial Fund to Support International Studies

 - A statement of your career goals relative to international engagement.

-- In addition, include a letter of support from your major professor or departmental graduate program director.
+Applicants should also provide a letter of support from their major professor or departmental graduate program director.

 Applications will be reviewed by a committee of faculty appointed by the Associate Dean and Director of IPIA.
 Evaluation will be based on adherence to stated eligibility criteria, the strength of the applicant's commitment to an international career, and the perceived contribution of the proposed international activity to the applicant's academic program.